 These settings will vary on your microwave.
 Just member to start off with a low power setting and work up to find the best setting for your microwave.

 I did not use a wooden stick, but the handle of a plastic spoon to mix.
 The first batch my spoon handled bent due to the wax being so hot.
 But after I got my setting right, the handle was fine and all I had to do was wipe it clean before the next batch.
 Just remember to mix after the first 2 minutes and then again after the second 2 minutes.
 Mix again if you add fragrance, which I did.

 I made a mess when I poured and my candles did not come out perfect.
-For a first try I don’t think they were too bad.
+For a first try, I don’t think they were too bad.

-Some of the candles sank a bit, but that was due to the way I had did the wick.
+Some of the candles sank a bit, but that was due to the way I had done the wick.
 My upper layers look nicer than my bottom ones.
-The bottom layers was because the wax was too hot.
+The bottom layers were because the wax was too hot.
 I also have not trimmed the wicks yet.
 I am not sure how they will burn, but I will find out this week when I try one.
 I will do a post on that when I do use them.

-I finally got around to burning one of my candles that I made.
+I finally got around to burning one of the candles that I made.
 I cut the wick down a bit too low, so when the wax began to melt, it snuffed out the flame.
 I took some tweezers to pull the wick up some and lit the candle again.
 It burned quite nicely and the colors blended, making new colors as it burned.
 I did learn that the glass jars that I used, can’t take heat for a long period of time, as it will crack.
 My candle had been burning for over 6 hours.
 Another part of the problem was the wick was not centered, so the flame was burning against the side.
 This has been a great learning process and I can’t wait to make more candles.
 Next time I will be better prepared.